Mayeu/NYaifO/README.md

 # make
 ```

 Take some time for you now, go make some tea, meditate.
-Obviously those step
+Obviously the times
-will depends of the power of your machine.
+taken by those steps will depends of the power of your machine.

 When the compilation end, you will find the `miniroot55.fs` file in your
 `/usr/src/<your_distrib>/ramdisk_cd/obj/miniroot55.fs`.